moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/infrastructure/feature_flags.md

 #### Iteration 2

-ChatOps commands will provide an interface for targeting cells.
-Targeting cells will only be allowed if the cell is in the quarantine ring.
+ChatOps commands will provide an interface for targeting individual cells.
+Targeting a cell will only be allowed if the cell is in the quarantine ring.
+In all other cases, the feature flag change should be propogated to all cells.

 The current state of feature flags in each cell should be cached.
 When queried for the current state of a feature flag, Tissue can respond from the cache